Listmaking, as opposed to genuine prioritisation, is a common trap that people fall into when working on their time management.

 If you are prioritising, then you will see a genuine improvement with more time to think deeply and focus your time and energy on your most important goals.

 Let’s take a look at how to distinguish between the two, and how to avoid the trap of listmaking rather than true prioritisation.
-Getting this right will take you a long way towards truly effective time management and is a big part of our time management course.
+Getting this right will take you a long way towards truly effective time management and is a big part of what we teach on our courses about managing your time.

 List-making VS Prioritisation